 Workflow Reliability term

-Durable workflow: meaning, examples, and AI prompt use.
+Durable workflow: meaning, examples, and expert terminology.

 Keeps long-running work recoverable across crashes, retries, and restarts.